-BPWE owns and operates the Flat Ridge 1 wind farm and is the operating partner in the Flat Ridge 2 wind farm, both located west of Wichita.
-Spanning over 70,000 acres in Barber, Harper, Kingman and Sumner counties, these two farms have 314 turbines with the capacity to generate 520 MW of electricity, or enough to power about 140,000 average homes.
+BPWE owns and operates the Flat Ridge 1 and Flat Ridge 2 wind farms, both located west of Wichita.
+Spanning over 70,000 acres in Barber, Harper, Kingman and Sumner counties, these two farms have 314 turbines with the capacity to generate 520 MW of electricity, or enough to power about 169,000 average homes.

 BPWE is the operating partner of Goshen North wind farm.
 Situated on about 11,000 acres in Bonneville County, just east of Idaho Falls, Goshen’s 83 wind turbines can generate up to 124.5 MW of electricity.
 This is enough to power about 33,000 average homes annually.

 In Benton County, BPWE operates the Fowler Ridge 1, 2 and 3 wind farms.
 Spanning over 42,000 acres, these farms have 355 wind turbines with 600 MW of total generating capacity, which can power about 160,000 homes for a year.